bryanc-nz/macos-virtualboxinstall/README.md

 ![](secpriv.png)

 ## Run the installer
 Leave the Security & Privacy pane open.
 Double click **VirtualBox.pkg** to begin the installation.
-Unless you absolutely know what you are doing it best to accept all the defaults.
+Unless you absolutely know what you are doing it is best to accept all the defaults.

 Enter your password when asked.